NolanWEbertsohn/ddd-starter-modelling-process/edc-vendor-comarison.md

 | Best if you already own lots of Informatica | **Informatica** | Reuse of skills, architecture patterns, and adjacent capabilities matters a lot |
 | Best if business governance maturity is the real goal | **Collibra** | It forces the hard conversations instead of hiding them under a shiny search bar |

-## 7) Recommendation logic for a Rio-scale hybrid environment
+## 7) Recommendation logic for a enterprise-scale hybrid environment

 For a **large hybrid estate** with on-prem databases, cloud lakehouse, BI tools, enterprise apps, and likely some industrial/OT nastiness: